Lallassu/DungeonGenerator/README.md

 Dungeon generator that produces a 2D-array of different values that can be used to create a dungeon for a game.
 The script is written in Perl and generates a gif image of the dungeon.

+The values used for the algorithm in the 2D array is the following:
+* 1 = room
+* 2 = road
+* 3 = Flood fill, temporary used, not used in the resulting map (array).
+* 4 = (not used)
+* 5 = Player spawn (adds a position in the middle of a room)
+* 6 = Boss spawn (adds a position in a room as far away as possible from player)

+The image used in the script is just used to represent the actual dungeon.
+In a game, the 2D array would be used and the different values in the array would be parsed.

 The result of the script can look like this:
 [dungeon.gif]
 ![alt tag](https://github.com/Lallassu/DungeonGenerator/blob/master/dungeon.gif)